ToshioCP/Gtk4-tutorial/src/sec27.src.md

 Bison repeats shift and reduction until the end of the input.
 If the result is reduced to `program`, the input is syntactically valid.
-Bison executes an action whenever reduction occurs.
+Bison executes an action whenever a reduction occurs.
 Actions build a tree.
 The tree is analyzed and executed by runtime routine later.